sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Risk Drivers help players with less experience in role-playing games decide what to do.
-If they are very useful at your table, you can do the risk driver procedure for a player after their character executes the Rest move.
-(If they still had a risk driver, the new risk driver replaces the old)
+If they are very useful at your table, you can do the risk driver procedure for a players after they finish a period of downtime and head out again for adventure.

 ### Choose Speed / Wealth / Pack